 World War Two, 1939-1945

 William Richard Jenkins, Able Seaman, Merchant Navy.
-William was the son of John and Blodwen Jenkins, of Blaenconin Cottage, Llandyssilio.
-He served in the Merchant Navy aboard the Cardiff registered steamer SS Porthmeor.
+William was born in 1921, the son of John Jenkins and Blodwen Jenkins (nee Hughes), of Blaenconin Cottage, Llandyssilio.
+He left home as a young man to enlist into the Merchant Navy and was posted aboard the Cardiff registered steamer SS Porthmeor.
 William drowned when Porthmeor was lost following a collision in St. George’s Channel on 20 August 1941.
-He was only 19 years old and is commemorated on the Tower Hill Memorial, London.
+The 19-year-old has no known grave and is commemorated on the Tower Hill Memorial, London.

 Eddie Gwynfor Thomas, Ordinary Seaman, D/JX 208246, Royal Navy.
-Eddie was the son of Ben and Kate Thomas, of Fishguard.
-He lived at 1, Council Houses, Llanycefn prior to enlisting into the Royal Navy, and was posted to the French Ship Medoc, which was a cargo ship that had been seized by the British in Aboukir when France surrendered to Germany.
+Eddie was born on 25 November 1919, the son of Ben Thomas and Kate Thomas (nee Davies), of Cwmbach, Glamorgan.
+His parents later resided at Fishguard, whilst Eddie came to live at 1, Council Houses, Llanycefn prior to the war.
+He then enlisted into the Royal Navy, and was posted to the French Ship Medoc, which was a cargo ship that had been seized by the British in Aboukir when France surrendered to Germany.
 On the afternoon of 26 November 1940, Medoc was leaving Britain with a cargo of ammunition.
 She had just passed the Eddystone Reef when she was attacked by a German aircraft.
-She survived the attack, but a few hours later the aeroplane returned and torpedoed the Medoc, and she sank with all of her 39 crew, including Eddie.
-He was 21 years old, and is commemorated on the Plymouth Naval Memorial, Devon.
+She survived the attack, but a few hours later the aeroplane returned and torpedoed the Medoc, and she sank with the loss of all of her crew of 39 men.
+Eddie was just 21 years old when he was drowned that day, and is commemorated on the Plymouth Naval Memorial, Devon.